 Is Wine Keto Friendly?

 Wine starts out as a grape, which of course has a ton of sugar!
 Luckily yeast loves to eat sugar and as a by-product, produces alcohol and CO2.
+The lowest sugar wines are from Dry Farm Wines.
+All of their wines are tested to have under one gram of sugar per liter.

 The residual amount of sugar left in wine varies.
 Sparkling wine, cava and champagne are typically the lowest in sugar coming in at one to three grams of carbohydrates per five ounces.
 Next are dry white wines such as sauvignon blanc, pinot grigio and chardonnay at around three grams per serving and sweeter wines such as riesling coming it at five grams per serving or more.
 The lowest sugar red wine is pinot noir and cabernet at around three to four carbs per serving.
 Zinfindel can go up to nearly fiver per serving.